SkynetLabs/skynet-kernel/libs/libkmodule/README.md

 method.
 Leave the old method intact unless there is a serious vulnerability and it would be better to break applications than to leave the user vulnerable.

+### Performance Notes

+The first time that a user makes a call to a module, that module needs to be downloaded from Skynet.
+This usually takes less than one second, but a page that needs multiple modules can have a visible amount of initial overhead.

+Once the user has downloaded the module once, that module is saved locally and even kept in memory, meaning future accesses of that module will take under a millisecond. `callModule` is slightly more performant than `connectModule`, but even `connectModule` is less than 1 millisecond per update.

+Keep in mind that modules often call other modules.
+For example, the getsetjson module will call out to the registry module, and the registry module has a connection open to the portal module.

+The browser limits the kernel to having only 16 webworkers open at a time.
+This will have performance implications for modules, as it limits how many module calls can be made simultaneously.
+This limitation is currently under-explored but we have a wealth of ideas for managing it.

 ### Unsafe Techniques

 We recommend against using these techniques, but if you get stuck or really